nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Mark/Unmark multiple videos**

-**Precondition**: User has added a module, a lecture and a few videos
+**Preconditions**: User has added a module, a lecture and a few videos

 **MSS**